maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Threats-and-Mitigation.md

 > Motivations and capabilities vary widely between threat actors.
 > A layered security approach, _defence in depth_, is essential for robust protection.

+### 1. Attacks

+This domain refers to the active techniques used by threat actors to breach, disrupt, or compromise systems.
+This includes **DDoS (Distributed Denial of Service) attacks**, **brute-force login attempts**, **SQL injection**, **man-in-the-middle attacks**, and other direct exploits aimed at stealing data or disabling systems.
+These are typically aggressive and often immediately detectable.

+### 2. Deception

+Deception involves manipulating users or systems into performing unsafe actions or disclosing confidential information.
+This includes **phishing**, **social engineering**, **fake websites**, and **spoofed emails** — all tactics that rely on psychological manipulation.
+Deception is often a precursor to a larger attack or malware infection, making it a critical threat vector.

+### 3. Malware

+Short for _malicious software_, this domain includes threats like **viruses**, **ransomware**, **worms**, **Trojans**, and **spyware**.
+Malware can be delivered through deceptive means (like phishing emails), or directly deployed through vulnerabilities.
+Its purpose may range from data theft to system destruction or espionage.

+## Types of Attackers
 ### Script Kiddies

 - Typically amateurs with little understanding of how attacks work.